Parallax (Star Trek: Voyager): Plot

 As Voyager starts its way back home from the Delta Quadrant, tensions between the Starfleet and the Maquis crewmembers begin to rise, and some brief hostilities are incurred.
 However, both Captain Kathryn Janeway and her first officer, Chakotay, originally the captain of the Maquis crew, agree they need to integrate the two crews as one to fill vacancies left by the disastrous events to date.
 Of note, Chakotay recommends B'Elanna Torres, one of the more outspoken Maquis and a former Starfleet cadet, to be Chief of Engineering, a move that Janeway is hesitant about, considering that Torres recently broke another engineer's nose in a fight.

 As the ship passes near a quantum singularity, the Voyager crew detect a ship stuck in the singularity's event horizon.
 Receiving no contact with the ship, they attempt to move in closer to engage the ship via tractor beams, but the result damages more of Voyager's systems.
 Janeway orders the crew to take Voyager to a nearby planet to seek help for the trapped ship.
 However, after some time has passed, the crew finds themselves back at the singularity, and quickly realize the ship they are seeing is themselves from before.
 The ship has become trapped in the singularity, and it is impacting several of the ship's systems.

 Eventually, they discover a point in space where Voyager crossed into the singularity, but it has since shrunk, too small for Voyager to exit through.
 Janeway takes Torres, who has knowledge of singularities, on a shuttle to the opening, using the shuttle's shields to expand the opening large enough for Voyager to pass through.
 However, the result damages their communications systems; on returning to Voyager they find two versions of the ship, both appearing real to their sensors.
 Though they have a heated argument about which ship is the correct Voyager, Janeway makes the ultimate decision, and correctly picks the right vessel.
 Voyager leaves the singularity safely and begins to effect repairs.
 Janeway follows through on Chakotay's advice and promotes Torres to Chief Engineer.
+Torres in turn apologizes to Lieutenant Carey, whom she had punched, and asks for his assistance.
+He in turn congratulates her and promises to give her his best.

 Reception

-"Parallax" was evaluated by USA Today as an interesting episode of the franchise and this series, noting the acting performance by Kate Mulgrew as Captain Janeway.
+"Parallax" was evaluated by USA Today as an interesting episode of the franchise and this series, noting the performance by Kate Mulgrew as Captain Janeway.

 This episode explored the idea of temporal reflections.
 This concept was acknowledged by the 2016 Star Trek novella, Department of Temporal Investigations: Time Lock.

-In 2019, Higgy Pop identified this episode as one of the time travel stories of the Star Trek franchise.
-They observe that this episode reveals the tensions between the Maquis and Federation crew-members as they struggle to make contact with another spaceship apparently caught in a temporal anomaly with the USS Voyager.
+The website Doux Reviews had said "that the "main problem for this episode is that it’s simply dull."

-In 2020, Tor.com rated this episode 6/10.
+In 2020, Tor.com rated this episode six out of ten.